innovationOUtside/ouseful-ai-magics/README.md

 A dragon flies overhead.
 ```

-The following option switiches are available in the `%%sdkit` cell magic:
+The following option switches are available in the `%%sdkit` cell magic:

 - `--negative_prompt / -n`, default='', negative prompt.
 - `--height / -h`, type=int, default=512, height of image (must be divisible by 8; default: 512).